Cribbs Causeway: Other stores

-The Venue
+Cribbs Venue

-The Venue at Cribbs Causeway is an entertainment complex featuring an ice-rink, a 12 screen Vue cinema, a ten-pin bowling alley (run by Hollywood Bowl), an Anytime Fitness gym, and eateries including Bella Italia, Burger King, Chiquitos, Nandos, Frankie & Benny's, KFC, Las Iguanas, PizzaExpress and T.G.I.
+Cribbs Venue (formerly known as The Venue at Cribbs Causeway) is an entertainment complex featuring an ice-rink, a 12 screen Vue cinema, a ten-pin bowling alley (run by Hollywood Bowl), an Anytime Fitness gym, and eateries including Bella Italia, Burger King, Chiquitos, Nandos, Frankie & Benny's, KFC, Las Iguanas, PizzaExpress and T.G.I.
 Friday's.

 Ice-rink

 An international standard permanent indoor ice-rink opened at Cribbs Causeway in October 2021, in a purpose-built facility with a capacity for 1,300 spectators.
 Run by Planet Ice, and branded as Planet Ice Bristol, it is the first permanent ice-rink in the area since the former Bristol Ice Rink closed in 2012.
 Planet Ice Bristol is the new home of the Bristol Pitbulls ice hockey team.

 Prior to the opening of Planet Ice Bristol, Cribbs Causeway has hosted pop-up outdoor ice-rinks in winter seasons.

 Car Dealerships

-The Cribbs Causeway area has become the home to many car dealerships in recent years these include: Aston Martin, Audi, BMW, Ford, Honda, Mercedes-Benz/Smart, Mini, Nissan, Peugeot and Porsche.
+The Cribbs Causeway area has become the home to many car dealerships in recent years these include: Aston Martin, Audi, BMW, Ford, Honda, Mercedes-Benz/Smart, Mini, Nissan, Peugeot, Porsche and Tesla.
 Rybrook Holdings opened a large showroom containing Bentley, Lamborghini, McLaren and Rolls-Royce vehicles in 2016.
 There was also a pop up Tesla Motors store on the upper floor of The Mall, occupied by BMW over the 2014-2015 Christmas break, and again until May when preparations began for a permanent location directly above the old store.
 A Jaguar Land Rover dealership has also opened, just across from Planet Ice Bristol.